Jaqueline Hochheiser, Corporate Communications

 Each day was opened with a “Keynote Address,” which was generally given by a woman in engineering who lent her perspective and experience working and growing in the field.
 After the address, attendees were free to roam and attend other sessions, visit the on-site career fair, go on job interviews, workshop their resumes, and network.

 “The venue was very large, I was blown our of the water with how many companies and booths were there,” said Dana Gan.
-“A lot of them were big name companies and ones that Mini-Circuits does business with including Lockheed Martin, Raytheon, Bowing, Northrup Grumman and Keysight.
+“A lot of them were big name companies and ones that Mini-Circuits does business with including Lockheed Martin, Raytheon, Boeing, Northrup Grumman and Keysight.
 Everyone was super friendly.”

 Both Dana and Lorie attended multiple sessions that piqued their interests throughout the weekend.
-As an engineer, Dana attended sessions featuring speakers (both male and female) from Keysight and Bowing who talked about their experiences and how they evolved and moved to leadership positions within their companies.
+As an engineer, Dana attended sessions featuring speakers (both male and female) from Keysight and Boeing who talked about their experiences and how they evolved and moved to leadership positions within their companies.
 The speakers expressed how they saw how women were treated in the workspace and sought to make their company culture more inclusive.

 “It made me fell more hopeful about the future, and it was nice to hear that people are seeing these things and trying to make a difference,” said Dana.
 “It makes you feel like you’re not alone and your feelings are validated.”